fluxninja/aperture/docs/content/reference/policies/spec.md

 <dt>timeout_factor</dt>
 <dd>

-(float64, default: `0.5`) Timeout as a factor of tokens for a flow in a workload
+(float64, default: `0.5`) Timeout as a factor of tokens for a flow in a workload in case auto_tokens is set to true.

 If a flow is not able to get tokens within `timeout_factor * tokens` of duration, it will be rejected.